pytroll/satpy/doc/source/dev_guide/index.rst

 =============

-Satpy tests are written using the python :mod:`unittest` module and the third-party :doc:`pytest:index` package.
+Satpy tests are written using the python :mod:`unittest` module and the third-party :doc:`pytest <pytest:index>` package.
 Satpy tests can be executed by running::

     pytest satpy/tests